garden-io/garden/docs/using-garden/modules.md

 ## How it Works

-A Garden project is usually split up into the project level `garden.yml` file and several module level configuration files:
+A Garden project is usually split up into the project-level `garden.yml` file and several module-level configuration files:

 ```console
 .